The best places to live in Bengaluru

-Young expats looking for a hip and modern atmosphere with an exciting nightlife find that Indiranagar offers a fair share of restaurants, bars and craft breweries.
-This trendy area suits a range of expat needs, but not necessarily everyone’s budget; real estate in the area boasts high-end and luxurious living.
+Young expats looking for a hip and modern atmosphere with an exciting nightlife will be interested to know that Indiranagar offers a fair share of restaurants, bars and craft breweries.
+This trendy area suits a range of expat needs, but not necessarily everyone’s budget; real estate in the area largely consists of high-end luxury living.

 Kammanahalli boasts a multicultural cosmopolitan suburb aptly nicknamed Kammanhattan.
-Close to international schools, restaurants and retail outlets, this area northeast of Bengaluru is suitable for young working professionals as well as families and students with a range of budgets.
+Close to international schools, restaurants and retail outlets, this area northeast of Bengaluru is suitable for a range of budgets, including young working professionals, students and families.

 Expats looking to balance their budget and desire for a truly unique Bangalorean experience can search for accommodation in Malleswaram.
 Reasonably-priced properties can be found in this area alongside a host of ancient temples, traditional eateries and markets.

 Southwest of Bengaluru’s CBD lies the large locality of Banashankari.
-Expats find affordable housing in this area and stay well-connected to key parts of the city.
+Expats can find affordable housing in this area and stay well connected to key parts of the city.
 Those looking for a neighbourhood boasting a peaceful lifestyle and an interesting history will be content with Banashankari, which is home to one of the city’s oldest Hindu shrines, Banashankari Amma Temple.

 ►Accommodation in Bengaluru is essential reading for expats looking for housing